DHBW-MEOW/eduflow-backend/README.md

 Filter fields can be null or have a value, they are used to filter out objects.

+Filter fields will be checked on equality.

-An array of objects (in the same format as create input body, but always with id) will be returned.
+An array of objects (with the corresponding fields, as listed below) will be returned.
 ```json
 [
   {